 Left of Left Center’s first variety show, CRAVING, will satisfy with a rotating lineup of short plays and sketches, musical guests, dance, and comedy.
 It’s a look into the world of deeply inappropriate vampires, Lenny the Sleaze, and sexual politics after death.
-Performances from November 24-30 at Brink Lounge, North Street Cabaret, Art In Gallery, […]Read more "CRAVING, a Variety Show"
+Performances from November 24-30 at Brink Lounge, Nomad World Pub, Art In Gallery, […]Read more "CRAVING, a Variety Show"

 Left of Left Center is putting on our first variety show, a production called CRAVING.
 It’s an evening of short plays, music, and dance.
 Performances from November 24 through December 1.
 We’re looking for actors and dancers ready to take on fresh, funny, challenging original scenes written by Ned O’Reilly and Ben Seidensticker.
 Director Ned […]Read more "Auditions for Craving, a Variety Show"